 Ready to Draft Your Will?

-In most cases, you can draft your own will online using our do-it-yourself Last Will and Testament form.
+In most cases, you can draft your own will online using do-it-yourself estate planning tools.
 Once you’ve prepared a will that outlines your wishes, you must have it witnessed according to your state’s law.
 We can help with this, too.
 After you complete and purchase your last will form, we generate a final document that includes a cover sheet with instructions on finalizing your will according to your state’s legal requirements.